MahmoudFawzy10/MahmoudFawzy10/README.md

 - 🎯 **JavaScript Fundamentals:** Started learning JavaScript, currently at 25%, focusing on basics like variables, functions, and loops.
 - 🌟 **Bootstrap Progress:** Achieved 100% proficiency in Bootstrap, now comfortable with responsive design, utility classes, and components.
+- 🎨 **Tailwind CSS:** Started with 25%, learning utility-first classes and modern responsive techniques.
-- 🚀 **Next Steps:** Dive deeper into JavaScript, explore DOM manipulation, and start building small interactive projects.
+- 🚀 **Next Steps:** Dive deeper into JavaScript, DOM manipulation, Tailwind CSS, and start building interactive projects.

 ---

 ### Keep coding and learning! 🚀